-It's a boy: UK's Prince William brings children to meet newborn son
+It's a boy: 'Very excited' Prince William takes Kate home after birth of prince

 ($1 = 0.7143 pounds)

-Additional reporting by Hannah McKay; Editing by Guy Faulconbridge and Mark Heinrich
+Additional reporting by Hannah McKay, Andy Bruce and Tom Ball; Editing by William Maclean/Mark Heinrich